TheJacksonLaboratory/FunDataR/4_learning/1_tuning.md

 Variations of the knn algorithm are available in R add-on packages allow arbitrary (non-Euclidean) distance metrics.
-Several packages also provide for distance weighting of observations, where the influence of the k nearest neighbors on the final decision are weighted by the inverse of the distances involved.
+Several packages also provide for distance weighting of observations, where the influence of the k nearest neighbors on the final decision are weighted by the inverse of the distances involved, which can lead to more stable performance across training-sets.
 Some packages also proved for automated selection of k by cross-validation (we'll 'manually' code this process during this lesson), as well as other resampling approaches for evaluation and improving classifier performance.

 In the example below, we will use the **Cohen's Kappa** statistic to express the accuracy of classification.
-  Like raw percent accuracy, kappa ranges between `0` and `1`, with `1` being 'perfect' performance.
-Unlike raw accuracy, kappa expresses performance in a way that reflects the composition of the data, so that it automatically compensates for differences in composition as well as the effects of chance on predictive accuracy.
+  Like raw accuracy proportion, kappa ranges between `0` and `1`, with `1` being 'perfect' performance.
+  Unlike raw accuracy, kappa expresses performance in a way that reflects the composition of the data, so that it automatically compensates for differences in test-set composition as well as the effects of chance on apparent predictive accuracy.
 Kappa can be used for comparing different parameterizations of the same type of classifier, or for comparing completely different classifiers, as long as the variants are developed using the same training-sets and evaluated with the same test-sets.
 Nevertheless, kappa values are not nearly as easy to interpret as the AUC and, unlike the AUC, kappa results are sensitive to the tuning of the cutoff point of the classifier score used for class assignments.

 ```
 library('caret')